 Alternatively the provision of share options provides a more tax efficient form of remuneration for the employee provided an approved scheme is in place.
 There are a number of H M Revenue & Customs schemes in existence which provide for preferential tax treatment in return for the imposition of more restrictive conditions.
-Below is a summary of the main approved share option schemes in existence:
+There are currently four HMRC 'tax-advantaged' schemes that provide employees and employers with income tax and National Insurance advantages.
+These are: -